 - (i) Restricted contributions are recognized as revenue in the corresponding fund to which they relate in year of receipt.
 Unrestricted contributions that are not bequests are recognized as revenue of the General Fund in the year received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 All bequests, if undirected, go to the Endowment Fund. - (ii) Investment income is recognized on a time proportionate basis.
-Investment income earned on pooled investments is allocated to each of the corresponding funds based upon their respective percentage of assets invested. - (iii) Administration fees are recognized as revenue based upon 5% of investment income recorded in year.

-(e) Contributed Services and Donated Materials
+(e) Contributed Services